IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/DynamodbOverCloudwatch/README.md

 2. Enable the connector if it is already disabled, before proceeding to upload the UC.
 3. Click **Upload File**,
 	* Select [logstash-filter-dynamodb_guardium_plugin_filter.zip](../logstash-filter-dynamodb_guardium_plugin_filter.zip) plug-in.
 After it is uploaded, click **OK**.
 This is not necessary for Guardium Data Protection v11.0p490 or later, v11.0p540 or later, v12.0 or later.
+   * If you have installed Guardium Data Protection version 11.0p540 and/or 11.0p6505,  select the offline [cloudwatch_logs plug-in](../../../input-plugin/logstash-input-cloudwatch-logs/CloudwatchLogsInputPackage/offline-logstash-input-cloudwatch_log_1_0_5.zip).
+After it is uploaded, click **OK**.
 4. Click the Plus sign to open the Connector Configuration dialog box.
 5. Type a name in the **Connector name** field.
 6. If the audit logs are to be fetched from CloudWatch, use the details from the [dynamodbCloudwatch.conf](DynamodbOverCloudwatchPackage/DynamoDB/dynamodbCloudwatch.conf)